tinder-cwybranowski/tulsi-swift-test-demo/README.md

 `DemoProject.tulsiproj` and `DemoProject.tulsigen` artifacts have been committed to the repository to provide a baseline state from which to observe the file generation-related issues.

+This project was created to add context to the [bazelbuild/tulsi](https://github.com/bazelbuild/tulsi) Issue opened [here](https://github.com/bazelbuild/tulsi/issues/224).

 ---

 ## Setup